dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 purposeless.
 And when what I have to say is met only by unyielding humiliation and marginalization, I don't take that very well because, unlike the few people around me, *I know how my viewpoints differ from their viewpoints*, but they cannot even entertain my viewpoints.
-Then they marginalize me *because my pain is inconvenient for them to acknowledge.* **Because my pain ... is inconvenient** *to them!*
+Passive aggressive behavior short-circuits opportunities for an individual to discover just how wrong one might be.
+It often amounts to the social equivalent of throwing good money after bad.
+Further, they marginalize me *because my pain is inconvenient for them to acknowledge.* **Because my pain ... is inconvenient** *to them!*
 ...
 When what I bring them out of pain is beautiful, they fail to